mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "Did you ever have a fight that didn't stop?"

-He paused and looked at me as if he had seen a younger version of himself in me.

-"...Perhaps we should stop now."
+He paused and looked at me as if he had seen a younger version of himself in me. "...Perhaps we should stop now."

 "I don't mean to pry.
 It's just... if you have any advice, it would be greatly appreciated."

-"Can't you ask your parents for advice?
-I don't like to get into family squabbles like this."
+"Perhaps your parents would give better advice than I can," he said.

 "My mother died right before I got married.
 My father and nather... were never really present."
 I said.
 I hoped that opening up to him would make him do the same.

-"Oh no. That's terrible..."
+"Oh, that's terrible..."
 He said, visibly uncomfortable.
 "Well you did a splendid job raising yourself.
 Must be those child-rearing instincts you maman have that got you through it."

-"They aren't instincts.
-We learn them just like any other skill."
+"They aren't instincts," I explained.
+"We learn them just like any other skill."

 "Oh but you're all so good at it."